cose-wg/cose-spec/draft-schaad-cose.md

 2. Create the value to be hashed by encoding the Sig_structure to a byte string.

+1. Comput the hash value from the byte string.

 3. Sign the hash

 4. Place the signature value into the appropriate signature field.